Having a family member with Crohn's Disease can be a huge challenge if you're the cook of the house.

 Don't worry about getting them super smooth or creamy as we'll be blending the soup in a blender later.

 Add the ginger to the mashed potatoes and pour in 4 cups of low sodium veggie broth.

 At this point you can spice it up a bit.
-I would recommend ½ tsp each of onion powder, garlic powder, and salt.
+I would recommend ½ teaspoon each of onion powder, garlic powder, and salt.
 If you ARE making this for someone with Crohn's - omit the spices.
 We want to heal - not flare up.

 Bring to a slow simmer and let that cook, stirring often, for another 10 minutes or so.

 If you have a handy dandy immersion blender, (I'm jealous), go ahead and blend your soup now until it's super smooth.
 If not - slowly ladle your soup into your blender and blend until smooth.
 You'll have to do this in batches.